Quantum theory does not need complex numbers: Construction of the mapping from to RNQT

 With the discussion so far, one may wonder when the predictions of real quantum theory may diverge from its complex counterpart.
-No big discrepancy has been found so far, except that the non-physical antiunitary transformation admit a linear representation.
-Still, this is also feasible in mixed state representation of CQT via the transposition.
+No big discrepancy has been found so far, except that the non-physical antiunitary transformation admits a linear representation.
+Still, this is also feasible in a mixed state representation of \CNQT via the transposition.
 So where do the theories diverge?
 The answer depends on how the combination rule is defined.
-Many authors in the 2000s started considering the tensor product $\otimes$ for combination in RQT by formal analogy with CQT.
-However, a mapping from CQT to RQT that preserves the tensor product will face an issue: this product is bilinear in the base field.
+Many authors in the 2000s started considering the Kronecker product $\rktensor$ for combination in the real theory by formal analogy with \CNQT.
+However, a mapping from \CNQT to its real representation that preserves the Kronecker product will face an issue: this product is defined with respect to the base field.
+While both Kronecker products are formally similar, passing from the definition over the complex $\rktensor: \cc^{m\times n} \times \cc^{q \times p} \rightarrow \cc^{mp \times nq}$ to the one over the reals $\rktensor: \rr^{m'\times n'} \times \rr^{q' \times p'} \rightarrow \rr^{m'p' \times n'q'}$ is a non-trivial assumption, and even when enlarging the dimensions $m',p',n',q'$ of the real counterpart, these two products are as dissimilar as a Laurent series is to a Taylor series.

 We have seen already that trying to map the scalars in $\cc$ to those in $\rr$ result in loosing structure; one should instead map the base field $\cc$ to its representation in $\rr^{2 \times 2}$, which is the real span of $\{\id,J\}$ and look for a combination rule that is bilinear with respect to this representation.
-Yet, we have also seen above that ignoring this mathematical subtlety leads to no issue when restricting oneself to Hermitian operators: the inner products are preserved under $\Gs$ and thus they can be no discrepancies between the probability distributions obtained from each model.
-We will see in the next section if this is still the case.
+Yet, we have also seen above that ignoring this mathematical subtlety leads to no issue when restricting oneself to Hermitian operators: the inner products are preserved under $\Gs$ and thus there can be no discrepancies between the probability distributions obtained from single-partite quantum systems described by \CNQT and by RNQT.
+In the next section, we will investigate whether this is still the case for multipartite systems.